 Becca is a Licensed Graduate Professional Counselor (LGPC), National Certified Counselor (NCC), and Certified Clinical Telemental Health Provider (CTMH).
-She obtained her undergraduate degree in Psychology from the University of Maryland Global Campus and her Master of Science in Clinical Mental Health Counseling from Johns Hopkins University.
-She brings experience from both inpatient and outpatient mental health settings to her practice, with a background in treating substance addiction, anxiety, trauma, depression, grief, and life transition concerns.
+Becca obtained an undergraduate degree in Psychology from the University of Maryland Global Campus and a Master of Science in Clinical Mental Health Counseling from Johns Hopkins University.
+Becca brings experience from both inpatient and outpatient mental health settings to their therapy practice, with a background in treating substance addiction, anxiety, trauma, depression, grief, and life transition concerns.

 Becca practices from a Relational-Cultural orientation, looking at how trauma, stress, and shame are impacted by systems of oppression, cultural expectations, familial wounds, and the lived experiences in our bodies.
 Becca has developed a niche for working with LGBTQIAP+ adolescents and adults and brings an affirmative and celebratory style of counseling when working with folks from marginalized communities, particularly individuals navigating their sexual, affectional, and gender identities.

 As a Certified Clinical Trauma Professional (CCTP), Becca pulls from a variety of body and brain-based modalities, including Somatic Experiencing, Dialectical Behavior Therapy (DBT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Becca strives to develop growth-fostering relationships with clients through authenticity and mutual empathy.
 It is in these relationships that clients begin to experience their full authentic selves and create for themselves a life worth living and a home in their communities, their bodies, and the world.